GoInterject/GoInterject.github.io/Contributing.md

 "Next" and "Close" button press actions should also be emphasized by enclosing them in a red rectangle.

-Such **outlines/rectangles** should be: red,
+Such **outlines/rectangles** should:
+* be red,
-2px in thickness,
+* be 2px in thickness,
-surrounding the button,
+* be surrounding the button,
-have a middle-centered shadow behind them.
+* have a middle-centered shadow behind them.

 Limit these outlines to 3 per screenshot for clarity.

-Use a red outline/rectangle to highlight buttons for button-press actions (use an arrow additionally, if the button is hard to see or not well-defined) (?), emphasize a portion of a window, emphasize a particular window within a screenshot, highlight “Next” and “Close” buttons (do not use an arrow for this), highlight clickable data-entry (capture) fields (use after a click action indicated by an arrow, if a data entry field comes up) (do not use both an arrow and a red border for this), (ADD SCREENSHOT) highlight checkboxes.
+Use a red outline/rectangle to
+* highlight buttons for button-press actions (use an arrow additionally, if the button is hard to see or not well-defined) (?),
+* emphasize a portion of a window,
+* emphasize a particular window within a screenshot,
+* highlight “Next” and “Close” buttons (do not use an arrow for this),
+* highlight clickable data-entry (capture) fields (use after a click action indicated by an arrow, if a data entry field comes up) (do not use both an arrow and a red border for this), (ADD SCREENSHOT)
+* highlight checkboxes.

 #### Multi-Step Actions in a Single Screenshot (Numbered Steps)